We had our Annual Pasta Dinner on Nov. 3 so our next meet up will be the Holiday Party!

 ones we've been waiting for.
 We are the change that we seek.” - Barack Obama

 The Canton Democratic Club was formed in 2013 to elect democrats, advocate for progressive values, and build progressive leadership.
 We believe that democracy thrives when informed citizens actively participate in the political process through advocacy, action and discussion.
 Unfortunately, we now see how fragile our democracy can be.
 Everyday, it seems as if we are witnessing an assault on the values that we hold dear.
 Ill-conceived tweets from the White House seek to divide us and threaten our faith in our democratic institutions.
 There is a systematic dismantling of our healthcare, voting rights, civil rights and economic security.

 We are your neighbors, your friends, your school teachers, your union members, and your elected officials.
-We are 150+ members strong - and growing.
+We have close to 200 members.
 Every day we are building a larger, more diverse and inclusive membership.
 The Democratic Party in Canton is stronger than ever.
 Join Today!